South Africa in April

 Lush foliage can hide wildlife in its fold during April

-Johannesburg and the highveld is warm by day, cool at night and might receive occasional rainfall.
+Johannesburg and the Highveld are warm by day, cool at night, and might receive occasional rainfall.

-Cape Town and the Western Cape is mild by day, cool at night and might start receiving occasional rainfall to mark the start of the wet winter period.
+Cape Town and the Western Cape are mild by day, cool at night, and might receive occasional rainfall to mark the start of the wet winter.

-The Kruger Park and surrounds sees the seasonal shift towards autumn with noticeable drops in temperatures, occasional late summer rains and cool evenings.
+The Kruger Park and its surroundings see the seasonal shift towards autumn with noticeable drops in temperatures, occasional late summer rains, and cool evenings.

-April is an ideal time for beach holidays along the east coast because of its warm and tropical climate throughout the year.
-However, it may not be the ideal time for a beach holiday in the western or eastern cape because the weather is cooler and rains start falling around this time.
+- April is an ideal time for beach holidays along the east coast because of its warm and tropical climate throughout the year.
+However, it may not be suitable for a beach holiday in the Western or Eastern Cape because the weather is cooler, and rains start falling around this time.

-Game viewing in the Kruger Park and other reserves is can be relatively challenging as animals are dispersed away from water sources and thick vegetation tends to reduce visibility.
-This is arguably compensated by the lush green condition of the bush and clearer skies (better for photography).
+- Game viewing in the Kruger Park and other reserves can be relatively challenging as animals are dispersed away from water sources, and thick vegetation tends to reduce visibility.
+This is arguably compensated for by the lush green condition of the bush and clearer skies (better for a photographic safari).
 Most intra-African and Palaearctic migrant birds will have flown north by April.

-Accommodation tends to be very full during the school holidays focussed on the easter break.
+- Accommodation tends to be full during the school holidays, focused on the Easter break.